RTX Corporation

 Q2 2026 Earnings Release

-Earnings results will provide updated guidance and insight into supply chain resolution and margin trends.
+Earnings results will provide updated guidance and progress on GTF engine issues and margin expansion.

 high